erosmontin/erosmontin/README.md

 - Dermatology
 - Cardiology

-Currently, I work as a **Research Scientist at NYU Langone's Department of Radiology**, where I also lead as **Head of Software Development** at the Radiology department of [NYU](https://med.nyu.edu/departments-institutes/radiology/research).
+Currently, I work as a **Senior Research Scientist at NYU Langone's Department of Radiology**, where I also lead as **Head of Software Development** at the Radiology department of [NYU](https://med.nyu.edu/departments-institutes/radiology/research).
 _Yes, that's me in the photo_

 ## 🧪 Expertise